Thekkady: Overview

 Thekkady is situated about 257 km from Trivandrum, 145 km from Cochin International Airport and 114 km from Kottayam railway station.
-Thekkady is located 4 km away from Kumily, a plantation town in Kerala-Tamil Nadu border.
+It is 4 km from Kumily, a plantation town on the Kerala-Tamil Nadu border.
 The sanctuary is famous for its dense evergreen, semi-evergreen, moist deciduous forests and savanna grass lands.
 It is home to herds of elephants, sambar, tigers, gaur, lion-tailed macaques and Nilgiri langurs.
 Due to the density of the forest, sightings of elephants and especially tigers are highly unlikely.

 The Periyar Wildlife Sanctuary is spread across 777 km2, of which 360 km2 is thick evergreen forest.
 The wildlife sanctuary was declared a tiger reserve in 1978.
-The splendid artificial lake formed by the Mullaperiyar Dam across the Periyar River adds to the charm of the park.
-The greatest attractions of Periyar are the herds of wild elephants, deer and bison that come down to drink in the lake.
+The artificial lake formed by the Mullaperiyar Dam across the Periyar River is a key element of the park.
+The greatest attractions of Periyar are wild deer and bison that come down to drink in the lake.
 The sanctuary can be accessed by trekking, boating or jeep safari.

-Thekkady is considered a haven for natural spices such as black pepper, cardamom, cinnamon, nutmeg, nutmace, ginger, and clove.
+Thekkady is famous for spice plantations including black pepper, cardamom, cinnamon, nutmeg, mace, ginger, and clove.